The Statistical Fairness-Accuracy Frontier: Framework

-Now, assuming that the distribution $P$ belongs to a class of distributions $\mathcal{P}$, we can take a worst-case approach by finding an estimator $\widehat{f}_\lambda$ that minimizes the worst-case excess risk.
+Now, assuming that the distribution $P$ belongs to a class of distributions $\mathcal{P}$, we can proceed without knowledge of $P$ by finding an estimator $\widehat{f}_\lambda$ that minimizes the worst-case excess risk.
 More formally, we aim to solve the following problem:

 where the expectation is taken with respect to the draw of the dataset $\{\mathcal{S}_r, \mathcal{S}_b\}$.
-In the remainder of the paper, we focus on the linear regression problem.
-We present a lower bound for the worst-case excess risk in \eqref{eqn:minimax_empirical_frontier}, and develop an estimator that matches this lower bound with respect to many of the problem’s parameters.
+In the remainder of the paper, we study this minimax problem in the setting of linear regression.
+We present a lower bound for the worst-case excess risk in \eqref{eqn:minimax_empirical_frontier}, and develop an estimator that matches this lower bound with respect to many of the problem's parameters.
 We also discuss how the risks for the two groups change when this optimal estimator is used.